“Any sufficiently advanced technology is indistinguishable from magic.”Arthur C. Clarke

 Creative Automation isn’t just a solution that can help you save money.
 Rather, it is an opportunity for companies to become and stay future-proof.

 Creative Automation can help creative and marketing teams implement an effective creative production workflow that spans across all funnels and reaches all platforms and channels.
 While simultaneously saving time and money, relief is offered from the frustration that often comes with manual, repetitive work.

 When we think of automation, we might view it as a threat to the human parts of creative operations.
 However, automating some processes in your creative production workflows makes things more human and not the other way around.

-Any successful campaign is thoroughly researched, crafted, workshopped, approved, and executed by humans.
-These are the people that have the power to utilize Creative Automation as a tool to help their teams and companies become future-proof.
+Any successful campaign is thoroughly researched, crafted, approved and executed by humans.
+These are the people that have the power to utilise Creative Automation as a tool to help their teams and companies become future-proof.

-However, working in standardized templates makes it easier for brands worldwide to adapt their content for reformatting, localization, and personalization.
+However, working in standardised templates makes it easier for brands worldwide to adapt their content for reformatting, localisation and personalisation.
 Template-thinking, if adopted in the design stage, means creative and marketing teams consider their production efforts less about singular pieces of media, but rather they view their whole piece as modular components which can be switched around.

-Additionally, with Creative Automation, most production routines like reviewing and distributing can be centralized in a single place, boosting collaboration between teams.
+Additionally, with Creative Automation, most production routines like reviewing and distributing can be centralised in a single place, boosting collaboration between teams.